D.R. Horton (DHI)

 D.R.
 Horton Net Debt Position

 12. Key Takeaways from D.R.
-Horton’s Q3 Results
+Horton’s Q4 Results

-We were impressed by how significantly D.R.
-Horton blew past analysts’ backlog expectations this quarter.
-We were also glad its revenue outperformed Wall Street’s estimates.
-On the other hand, its EBITDA missed and its EPS fell short of Wall Street’s estimates.
-Overall, this was a softer quarter.
-The stock traded down 5.5% to $150 immediately after reporting.
+We enjoyed seeing D.R.
+Horton beat analysts’ revenue expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+On the other hand, its backlog missed.
+Overall, this was still a solid quarter.
+The stock traded up 1.7% to $158.55 immediately after reporting.

 13. Is Now The Time To Buy D.R.
 Horton?

 D.R.
-Horton isn’t a terrible business, but it doesn’t pass our bar.
-Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
-And while the company’s rising cash profitability gives it more optionality, the downside is its projected EPS for the next year is lacking.
+Horton doesn’t pass our quality test.
+Although its revenue growth was good over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
+And while the company’s rising cash profitability gives it more optionality, the downside is its declining operating margin shows the business has become less efficient.

 D.R.
-Horton’s P/E ratio based on the next 12 months is 13.9x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Horton’s P/E ratio based on the next 12 months is 14.1x.
+While this valuation is reasonable, we don’t see a big opportunity at the moment.
+There are better stocks to buy right now.